 The most important benefit of print media is the sensory experience.
-Think of the kindle as an example.
+Think of the Kindle as an example.
 Although many people agree it is more convenient while travelling and in storing books, many others strongly feel that something has been lost.
-Having print in your hands makes the content real and in turn it makes the message more effective.
+Having print in your hands makes the content real and in turn, it makes the message more effective.
 Again this is to do with the emotions and senses that are triggered, from feeling the paper or smelling the ink, it makes much more of an impact.

 It is Credible

-Many of us are still weary of spam and viruses when using the internet so business can be lost through fear of the unknown.
+Many of us are still wary of spam and viruses when using the internet so business can be lost through fear of the unknown.
 When interacting with marketing online, there is also a sense of this is a “cheap and easy” method resulting in a weaker impact.
 There is also a lack of trust of the digital world.
 We are all aware of recent events and the cry of FAKE NEWS.

 Print gives a sense of legitimacy to your business and to your message.
 People know it’s taken time to craft, it’s had a lot of thought put into it and money has been invested.
 Print has an added bonus, as it also transfers this credibility to your online materials too.
 So something as simple as handing out a quality business card, a postcard or brochure makes customers more confident in your business and reinforces all your other online activity.